For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 About this Work

 This view of a mill and farm buildings is known only from a black and white photograph taken when the watercolour was last seen in public, on the occasion that it appeared at auction in 1976 as by Joseph Mallord William Turner (1775–1851).
 The attribution certainly made sense, since the work depicts the same group of buildings seen in another watercolour by Turner that appeared on the art market in 2013 (see figure 1) and that appears to be an autograph work by the artist from about 1794.
-However, the slightly smaller view under consideration here differs considerably in its details from Turner’s watercolour, though, in turn, the details accord with another view of the same farm and mill that is titled ‘Landscape, Possibly Blackwater Estuary’ (see figure 2), presumably referring to the site in Essex.
-This is again only known from a poor-quality image in the Witt Library, London, so it is not possible to judge the veracity of its attribution to Girtin, but it may be by the same artist who produced this version of the composition.
-Working from two poor images, it is not possible to say any more at this stage than that at least one of the mill compositions might be by Girtin and that, if the mill was located on the Blackwater Estuary, the artist would have had to work from a sketch by someone else.
+However, the slightly smaller view under consideration here differs considerably in its details from Turner’s watercolour, though, in turn, it accords with another view of the same farm and mill that is titled ‘Landscape, Possibly Blackwater Estuary’, presumably referring to the site in Essex (see figure 2).
+This has hitherto only been known from a poor-quality black and white image in the Witt Library where the watercolour was attributed to Girtin.
+This more recent colour image, made when the drawing was with the Martyn Gregory Gallery, came with an attribution to Turner, but it is sadly not good enough to confirm the merits of the change of attribution from Girtin.
+Working from two poor images, it is therefore not possible to say any more at this stage than that at least one of the mill compositions might be by Girtin and that, if the building was located on the Blackwater Estuary, the artist would have had to work from a sketch by someone else.
 This likewise goes for Turner, who is not known to have visited the area either.
+The composition bears a striking similarity to another picturesque mill scene, A Riverside Cottage (TG1435) that was based on a print after a watercolour by Thomas Hearne (1744–1817) and I suspect that a secondary source might yet be found for this drawing too, though that would not necessarily help with its attribution.

 by Greg Smith